-This year, students who send their poems into the journal will also be eligible to apply to FutureVerse, an all-expenses paid 4 day poetry intensive in Calgary!
-This brand-new program will give students the opportunity to work with well known authors, publishers, and activists as students work on developing their unique voices.
+Students who send their poems into the journal will also be eligible to apply to FutureVerse, an all-expenses paid 4 day poetry intensive in Ottawa!
+This program will give students the opportunity to work with well known authors, publishers, and activists as students work on developing their unique voices.
 For a year after FutureVerse, participants will also meet online to continue sharing, developing, and growing as writers.
 Simply submitting an original poem to the journal is the first step in the application process.
 Shortlisted students will be contacted about the next steps.

 16 students in all will be selected from across Canada to partake in FutureVerse.
 Along with the 9 reciters selected to compete in National Finals, they will participate in an immersive poetic experience.
 Submit your poem for a chance to join us on this life changing adventure!